Oct 1: Dee Packer Oct 2: Steve Lathrop Oct 3: Clarke Smith Oct 4: Jane Grant Oct 5: Erica Rafford Oct 6: Danielle Lane

 Bill Goddard, Lions Club member and Fire Rescue Deputy Chief

-The Yarmouth Lions Club wishes to thank the many people in and around Yarmouth who have donated their used eyeglasses, lenses, and eyeglass cases to the National Lions Eyeglasses Recycling Project.
+YARMOUTH LIONS CLUB SAYS “THANK YOU!”
+The Notes – August 15, 2017 The Yarmouth Lions Club wishes to thank the many people in and around Yarmouth who have donated their used eyeglasses, lenses, and eyeglass cases to the National Lions Eyeglasses Recycling Project.
 Doug Carney, who has been shepherding our Yarmouth project, reports that, so far this year, we have collected 473 eyeglasses, which are then processed by the regional Lions Eyeglass Recycling Center and distributed to needy people in developing countries where they have had the greatest impact.
+A special thank you also to the five Yarmouth businesses below that currently host the eyeglass collection boxes:

 - Hannaford Supermarket, 756 US Route 1, Yarmouth – pharmacy waiting area